MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 Since the RRAS server is not domain joined, autoenrollment cannot be used to enroll the VPN gateway certificate.
 Therefore, use an offline certificate request procedure.

-1. On the RRAS server, generate a file called **VPNGateway.inf** based upon the [example certificate policy request](#example-vpngatewayinf-script) provided below and customize the following entries:
+1. On the RRAS server, generate a file called **VPNGateway.inf** based upon the [example certificate policy request](#example-vpngatewayinf-script) provided later in this article and customize the following entries:

    - In the [NewRequest] section, replace vpn.contoso.com used for the Subject Name with the chosen [_Customer_] VPN endpoint FQDN.